+Use social media for meeting people while traveling!
+I mean, this is a no brainer if you think about it.
 We all have too many social media channels.
 I’ll be the first one to admit I have a wildly out of control pinterest addiction, but I guess we all have our flaws, huh?

 If you’re taking a solo trip, make a post on facebook or snapchat asking your friends if they know anyone in the area who you can hang out with.
 You’ll be surprised at the responses!
 Everyone knows everyone.
 Another reason this is a great tip because of quality control.
 It’s unlikely your friends and acquaintances at home will recommend a total creep as your travel companion.
 Results not guaranteed, of course, hahaha.

 Go on tours.